patrickhaley/twilio-office-call-router/README.md

 1.  **Twilio Studio Flow:** A single, universal flow acts as the entry point.
 Its only job is to trigger the main Twilio Function.
 2.  **Twilio Service (Functions & Assets):** A serverless service that bundles the core components:
     * **Functions:** Three distinct Node.js functions handle the call logic:
-        * `/forwarder`: The main function that looks up the office and attempts to connect the call.
+        * `/forwarder`: The main function that looks up the office, records the call, and attempts to connect it.
         * `/voicemail`: A fallback function that plays a greeting and records a message if the office doesn't answer.
         * `/send-sms`: A background function that sends an SMS with the recording link after a voicemail is left.
     * **The Asset:** A private JSON file (`office_data.json`) that acts as a directory, mapping Twilio numbers to their destinations.